 No matter what you are being accused of, you have the right to a fair trial.
 That isn’t likely to happen without a skilled defense attorney, especially in a domestic violence case.
 We know how to oppose false claims, support your reputation with witness testimony, and get evidence thrown out if it is was collected or is being used illegally.

 Whatever your domestic life is like, you shouldn’t go to jail if you didn’t commit a crime.
 Unfortunately, it takes the work of an expert to keep that from happening if the state decides to charge you with battery domestic violence.
-Call the Weiner Law Group at 702-202-0500 to get help with your defense right away.
+Call the criminal lawyers from Weiner Law Group at 702-202-0500 to get help with your defense right away.